pintend/zmanim.github.io/src/docs/index.md

 ## Instantiation

-There are four different ways to create a new instance of `Zman`.
+There are five different ways to create a new instance of `Zman`.

 ``` PHP
 $zman = new Zman('first day of November 2016');